For an advanced sewer, there are certain aspects of a sewing machine that need to be put more pressure upon, when compared to the rest.

 - only works at 110-V

-Most of the machines we saw are only sewing machines but here, you get to enjoy a two-in-one machine which just takes the things to another level.
+Most of the machines we saw are only sewing machines but here, you get to enjoy a two-in-one machine that just takes things to another level.

 Brother SE600 is both a sewing and an embroidery machine.
 So, if you do occasional embroidering as well as sewing, you won’t need to buy an additional machine, and this is all you need.